i1i1/rpc-go/Readme.md

 PubSub topic.
 To start a game, all players who wants to participate should send a vote for starting game.

-If majority of players will not respond in a certain amount of time, game will not start.
 If all nodes voted for starting a game, game starts.
 Players who had not voted can be kicked.

 When the game starts, each node should do following:

-* create an ECDSA key
+* create a symmetric key
 * choose his move (Rock, Paper, etc.)
 * send message with encrypted move

-After node receives moves from all other players, it sends the key to PubSub.
+After node receives moves from all other players, it sends the key to PubSub topic.
 If some node did not send move or key within a certain timeout, it can be kicked.

 Kicking forbids player to take part in games in this GameRoom.
-Node can start voting for kicking other node by sending a special message to PubSub.
+Node can start voting for kicking other node by sending a special message to PubSub channel.
 Then all of the players can vote within a certain timeout.
 If majority votes. node will be ignored and no players will accept messages from it.